 Getting to the next stop requires a slightly longer drive, so be sure that you have plenty of water, you’ve topped up your gas, and have your favourite playlist or podcast ready to go.

 Just 107km (66 miles) from Malibu lies the seaside town of Santa Barbara.
 There is enough to do and see in this little town to keep you busy for the rest of the afternoon.
 I would recommend making this your first overnight stop to experience all it has to offer.

 After a long day of driving, you might look forward to taking a dip in the water or renting a kayak for some refreshing fun.
 There are also plenty of shops and restaurants to explore if you fancy a shopping spree.

 One of the main attractions is the Santa Barbara Urban Wine Trails, which has over 20 different wineries.
-I would suggest spending the afternoon or evening sipping on some of the delicious wines on offer here.
+I suggest spending the afternoon or evening sipping on some of the delicious wines here.